Generic35/Build-Bitcoin-From-Scratch-Peer-Node/README.md

-# crytopchain
+# BuildBitcoinFromScratch-peer-node

-Building a crypto currency from scratch
+- Part of my 'Building a crypto currency from scratch using plain Javascript'
+- This is the mining node for the BuildBitcoinFromScratch repo.